Patchy Mix: Bellator Bantamweight Championship

 Mix faced reigning Bellator Bantamweight World Champion Sergio Pettis in a title unification bout on November 17, 2023 at Bellator 301.
 He won the bout and unified the belt, submitting Pettis in the second round via rear-naked choke.

 As his first title defense, Mix faced Magomed Magomedov in a rematch on May 17, 2024 at Bellator 303.
 He won the bout via split decision.

 Mix was scheduled to make the second defense of his title against Leandro Higo on November 16, 2024, at Bellator Champions Series 6.
 However, this event was later cancelled due to unspecified reasons.

 On May 13, 2025, it was announced that Mix and PFL had mutually parted ways.

 Ultimate Fighting Championship

 On May 14, 2025, it was announced that Mix had signed with the Ultimate Fighting Championship and replacing Marlon Vera, who withdrew due to unknown reasons, Mix faced Mario Bautista on June 7, 2025 at UFC 316.
 Mix lost the fight by unanimous decision.

 Mix faced former KSW Bantamweight Champion and promotional newcomer Jakub Wikłacz on October 4, 2025, at UFC 320.
 He lost the fight by split decision.
 12 out of 17 media outlets scored the bout for Mix.

+On January 28, 2026, it was announced that Mix had been released from the UFC.

+Rizin Fighting Federation

+Following his release, Mix signed with RIZIN and is scheduled to return to the featherweight division to face Kyoma Akimoto on March 7, 2026 at Rizin 52..
+He lost the fight by technical knockout in the second round.